gitgabrio/kogito-api-research/Readme.md

 KOGITO-API-RESEARCH
 ===================

+This project features the Kafka messaging environment as managed by the [Confluent Platform](https://docs.confluent.io/platform/current/quickstart/ce-docker-quickstart.html).
+Look at the link for further information.

 Main idea behind this implementation is to have a distributed/scalable system of model-executing instances.
 See [original plan](https://docs.google.com/document/d/1JUTi4c2w_oASgU_kaxUDYdLfpAbN3DyQ05gFvomh-Ss/) for details